-Huangpu River Cruise - There is no better way to see the juxtaposition of eras in Shanghai than taking a cruise on the Huangpu River.
+Huangpu River Cruise - There is no better way to see the juxtaposition of eras in Shanghai's history than by taking a cruise on the Huangpu River.
 At night, the dazzling colours and lights from Pudong shine bright onto the more modest twilight of the Bund.

-Day 4: Zhujiajiao
+Day 4: Zhujiajiao Meals: B, L, D

-Today, drive approximately 1 hour to Zhujiajiao, one of Shanghai's sleepy water towns.
-Sightseeing here is leisurely and involves a couple of hours exploring on foot.
+Today, drive approximately 1 hour to Zhujiajiao, to explore one of Shanghai's sleepy water towns.

-Later, return to Shanghai and enjoy the ancient treasures of the Shanghai Museum before wandering around People's Square.
-Admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund.
+Later, admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund before visiting the bustling Nanjing Road.